Phyllis Seckler

-Phyllis Evalina Seckler (18 June 1917 – 31 May 2004), also known as Soror Meral, was a ninth degree (IX°) member of the Sovereign Sanctuary of the Gnosis of Ordo Templi Orientis (O.T.O.), and a lineage holder in the A∴A∴ tradition.
+Phyllis Evalina Seckler (18 June 1917 – 31 May 2004), also known as Soror Meral, was an American occultist and writer.
+She was a ninth degree (IX°) member of the Sovereign Sanctuary of the Gnosis of Ordo Templi Orientis (O.T.O.), and a lineage holder in the A∴A∴ tradition.
 She was a student of Jane Wolfe, herself a student of Aleister Crowley.

-She was a member of O.T.O.
-Agape Lodge, the only working Lodge of the O.T.O. at the time of Aleister Crowley's death.
+She was a member of the Agape Lodge, the only working Lodge of the O.T.O. at the time of Aleister Crowley's death.
 Seckler was also instrumental in preserving important parts of Crowley's literary heritage, typing parts of his Confessions, and the complete texts of The Vision and the Voice and Magick Without Tears during the 1950s.
-Seckler was also instrumental in re-activing the O.T.O. with Grady Louis McMurtry, during the early-mid 1970s, following the death of Crowley's appointed successor, Karl Germer.
+Seckler was also instrumental in re-activating the O.T.O. with Grady Louis McMurtry, during the early-mid 1970s, following the death of Crowley's appointed successor, Karl Germer.

 Seckler continued her lifelong work with the A∴A∴, founding the College of Thelema and co-founding (with James A. Eshelman) the Temple of Thelema, and later warranting the formation of the Temple of the Silver Star.
 For 25 years she published the bi-annual Thelemic journal In the Continuum.
 Seckler served as a master of 418 Lodge of O.T.O. in California from its inception in 1979 until her death.